-Assistive technology refers to devices that are used by children and adults with intellectual and other developmental disabilities that provide supports to promote an individual’s independence, mobility, communication, environmental control, health and wellness, life skills management, employment skills, and choice.
+Assistive technology refers to devices that are used by children and adults with intellectual and other developmental disabilities.
+These devices provide supports to promote an individual’s independence, mobility, communication, environmental control, health and wellness, life skills management, employment skills, and choice.
 Assistive technology helps the individual with daily life functions and facilitates inclusion in the community.
 Assistive technology also includes direct services and training that assists the individuals with selecting, acquiring or using such devices and the software applications which are most appropriate and available.

 It is The Arc New York’s position that: